The Crüxshadows: History

 In 1999, with their new label and a new lineup, the band released The Mystery of the Whisper, Until the Voices Fade..., and Paradox Addendum.
 By this time "Marilyn My Bitterness" and "Monsters" had become staples on the dance floors of a re-invigorated American Gothic-Industrial club scene.
 Capitalizing on the success of these songs, the band toured the United States relentlessly over the years that followed.
 The band's song "Eurydice" occupied the top position in the category of New Wave for several months on the charts of digital music pioneer MP3.com.

-In 2000 the band contributed a song titled "Deception" to Music from the Succubus Club, a disc sponsored by and based upon the popular whitewolf Vampire The Masquerade franchise.
+In 2000, the band contributed a song titled "Deception" to Music from the Succubus Club, released by Dancing Ferret as an accompanying soundtrack album for the tabletop role-playing game Vampire: The Masquerade.
 This song was also released in a German language version titled "Täuschung".
 Although "Deception" never charted, it became one of the band's most popular and enduring tracks.

 They played their first tour of Europe in 2001 and released a tour CD for their European live shows called Intercontinental Drift, later released as Echoes and Artifacts.

-In 2002 the EP Tears debuted at No 5 in the Deutsche Alternative Charts.
+In 2002, the EP Tears debuted at No. 5 in the Deutsche Alternative Charts.
 The full length album Wishfire also placed at No. 2 on the DAC.
 The Crüxshadows toured both North America and Europe in support of their new album.

 Ethernaut was released in 2003 featuring another fan favorite song "Winterborn" which also landed at No. 2 on the Deutsch Alternative Charts in Germany.
-The Crüxshadows Continued touring both in the USA and throughout Europe.
+The Crüxshadows continued touring both in the U.S. and throughout Europe.

 The Crüxshadows released a remix disc in 2004 based on the material on the Ethernaut CD called Fortress in Flames and followed it up with yet another tour of the United States and Europe.

-In 2005 the release of Shadowbox, a live DVD / CD-EP, followed the Crüxshadows on their tour of Europe and featured their headlining performance at the Wave Gothic Treffen in Leipzig Germany.
+In 2005, the release of Shadowbox, a live DVD/CD-EP, followed the Crüxshadows on their tour of Europe and featured their headlining performance at the Wave Gothic Treffen in Leipzig Germany.